LEARNING OBJECTIVES

 Related: Avogadro’s number and Molar Volume-Themasterchemistry.com

-- Choose the reactant that produces the least amount of product.
-This is known as a limiting reactant.
+• The reactant that produces the lesser amount of product is the limiting reagent.

 Example 1